-- Party': natural person or legal person, whether or not incorporated, or a group of either.

-- 'Instructions': documented instructions provided by the Customer to the CSP in relation to the processing of personal data as a part of the Cloud Services.
-Instructions can either be integrated into the Cloud Service Agreement or may be conveyed through standardised interactive interfaces or dashboards made available by the CSP to the Customer, in which the Customer can express its instructions, provided that the latter offers appropriate and auditable documentation.

-- IaaS: Infrastructure as a Service

-- PaaS: Platform as a Service

-- SaaS: Software as a Service
+- 'Compliance Mark': the declaration of compliance attributed to a declaration of adherence in accordance with Section 7.6. - 'Customer Personal Data': any personal data in relation to data subjects that the Customer entrusts to the CSP as part of the provision of the Cloud Services. - \Customer Portal\: any web-accessible restricted area, where Customer may access further documents, settings and configuration, further information, dedicated information and communication channels regarding the Cloud Service concerned; e.g. via plain text, links, downloads, dashboards. - 'Party': natural person or legal entity, whether or not incorporated, or a group of either. - 'Instructions': documented instructions provided by the Customer to the CSP in relation to the processing of Customer Personal Data as a part of the Cloud Services.
+Instructions can either be integrated into the Cloud Service Agreement or may be conveyed through standardised interactive interfaces or dashboards made available by the CSP to the Customer, in which the Customer can express its instructions, provided that the latter offers appropriate and auditable documentation. - 'laaS': Infrastructure as a Service - 'PaaS': Platform as a Service - 'SaaS': Software as a Service